Create custom alerting rules

 kubectl logs -n mission-control deployment/mission-control-mimir-ruler | grep -i "rule"

-# Verify the alerting rules are loaded
+Verify that the rules are loaded in the mission-control-mimir-ruler deployment:

 kubectl get configmap -n mission-control | grep ruler